Waldo Gifford Leland: Work in UNESCO, FDR Library, and National Park Service

-During the interwar years Leland worked with the League of Nations and served as a delegate to the 1945 London Conference that led to the establishment of the United Nations Educational, Scientific, and Cultural Organization (UNESCO) and to the 1948 UNESCO General Conference in Beirut.
+During the interwar years Leland worked with the League of Nations and served as a delegate to the United Nations Conference on International Organization that led to the establishment of the United Nations Educational, Scientific, and Cultural Organization (UNESCO) and to the 1948 UNESCO General Conference in Beirut.
 In 1946-1949 he served as vice-chairman (under Milton Eisenhower) of the United States National Commission for UNESCO.

 He also served two terms during this period as president of the Society of American Archivists.

 After his retirement from the ACLS in 1946, Leland became active in the promotion and development of the Franklin Delano Roosevelt Library, testifying before Congress, giving speeches, and working with architects and designers.
 He served as chair of the Executive Committee of the FDR Library Foundation in 1946-1952.

 Leland became chairman of the Advisory Board of the National Park Service in 1935 and remained in that position until the 1950s.
 The board had a strong influence in the development and management of the NPS.
 It not only advised the United States Secretary of the Interior and the NPS director on policy, but it evaluated new areas proposed for addition to the system.
 It developed policy guidelines on matters related to historical sites and buildings and embraced the development and safeguarding of all parks in the system.

 Congress passed an act in 1955 addressing the role of the NPS with regard to historic properties.
 There was particular concern that the integration of historic sites and buildings into the NPS, which had been authorized earlier in the 1950s, be appropriate.
 The act was stimulated by discussion over the Rockefeller family's development of Williamsburg, Virginia.
 A commission under Leland's direction was sent to Europe to study the mechanisms for historical preservation used there.

 Waldo Leland died on October 19, 1966, at age 87.

 Awards, prizes, and memorials

 Among the honors he received were honorary degrees conferred by Brown University in 1929, the University of Rochester in 1939, Northwestern University in 1944, the University of Colorado in 1943, and the University of North Carolina in 1946.

 He was elected to the American Philosophical Society in 1931 and the American Academy of Arts and Sciences in 1932.

-He had been named director emeritus of the ACLS in recognition of his years of service, and he received the Pugsley Medal in 1949 for his service to the National Park System.
+He was named director emeritus of the ACLS in recognition of his years of service, and received the Pugsley Medal in 1949 for his service to the National Park System.

 The Society of American Archivists established a prize in his honor in 1959.

 The American Historical Association established a prize in his memory in 1981.